Kyriosity/read-write/README+/software/docu/README+/code-comments.md

 <details>
   <summary><ins><b>&nbsp;Nevertheless, enough cases are licit to comment - to expand a few:&nbsp;</b></ins></summary>
+&nbsp;

 + stamps on auto-generated stuff,
 + ridiculous workarounds (especially for third-party bugs),
 + courtesy of Q&A sites,
 + worthy tricks that harm readability,
 + code snippets in documentation,
 + informal notes on test data,
-+ domain-explaining quotes from sources like a wiki.\
++ domain-explaining quotes from sources like a wiki,
++ explanation of voids **provided** it's poignant (`this file is intentionally left blank, `this class must be void`)

 \____________________________________
 </details>

 One other distinct and legitimate niche is [comment-driven development](https://en.wikipedia.org/wiki/Comment_programming)<sup><b>w</b></sup> (though it's more fun).
 Further options can be worth deliberation as:

-* Comments may contain temporary text fragments, which will be compiled later into design documentation (and thus directly refer to the implementation).\
-<sub>The automation of this idea may stumble on implementation and maintenance expenses.</sub>
+Comments may be anchored theses for documentation if you can effectively support two-way updates.

 ### Commenting the code out